-Becoming an organisational ninja in the kitchen can stop us reaching for the takeaway menu, says nutritional therapist Amelia Freer.
-And it’s not as daunting as it sounds.
-Enlighten us please, Amelia!
+Becoming an organizational ninja in the kitchen can stop us from reaching for the takeaway menu, says nutritional therapist Amelia Freer.
+It’s not as daunting as it sounds

 Healthy eating is all very well but what about the steps before it?
 Planning the meals, buying the food, making sure you have everything you need in your kitchen to create it and then carving out the time to cook it?
 No wonder so many of us are tempted by Deliveroo after a frazzling day at work.